How to Break Social Media Addiction

 It involves restricting access to social media for a set period, usually lasting at least 7 to 30 days.

-It is easy to lose a sense of who we are when we are constantly online, especially on social media, where we are exposed to viral trends and others' lifestyles, and are often taught how to live our lives.
+It is easy to lose a sense of who we are when we are constantly online, especially on social media, where we are exposed to trends and others' lifestyles, and are often taught how to live our lives.